Digital Realty Trust (NYSE:DLR) Price Target Increased to $169.00 by Analysts at Credit Suisse Group

-Digital Realty Trust (NYSE:DLR) had its price target increased by Credit Suisse Group from $167.00 to $169.00 in a report released on Friday, Price Targets.com reports.
-They currently have an outperform rating on the real estate investment trust’s stock.
+Digital Realty Trust (NYSE:DLR) had its price objective lifted by equities research analysts at Credit Suisse Group from $167.00 to $169.00 in a research note issued on Thursday, Benzinga reports.
+The firm currently has an “outperform” rating on the real estate investment trust’s stock.
+Credit Suisse Group’s price objective suggests a potential upside of 12.55% from the stock’s current price.

-The business also recently announced a quarterly dividend, which was paid on Monday, March 15th.
-Shareholders of record on Monday, March 15th were issued a dividend of $1.16 per share.
-The ex-dividend date was Friday, March 12th.
-This represents a $4.64 dividend on an annualized basis and a yield of 3.01%.
-Digital Realty Trust’s dividend payout ratio is currently 69.77%.

-In other Digital Realty Trust news, Director Kevin Kennedy sold 200 shares of the company’s stock in a transaction on Monday, March 15th.
-The stock was sold at an average price of $134.58, for a total transaction of $26,916.00.
-Following the completion of the sale, the director now owns 200 shares in the company, valued at $26,916.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, EVP Dyer Corey sold 867 shares of the stock in a transaction on Wednesday, March 10th.
-The shares were sold at an average price of $135.02, for a total value of $117,062.34.
-Following the sale, the executive vice president now owns 9,478 shares of the company’s stock, valued at approximately $1,279,719.56.
+In related news, Director David C. Ruberg sold 1,700 shares of Digital Realty Trust stock in a transaction dated Friday, February 26th.
+The stock was sold at an average price of $138.00, for a total value of $234,600.00.
+Following the completion of the sale, the director now directly owns 719,808 shares in the company, valued at approximately $99,333,504.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director Kevin Kennedy sold 200 shares of Digital Realty Trust stock in a transaction dated Monday, March 15th.
+The stock was sold at an average price of $134.58, for a total value of $26,916.00.
+Following the completion of the sale, the director now owns 200 shares of the company’s stock, valued at $26,916.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 54,906 shares of company stock valued at $7,341,347.
-0.61% of the stock is owned by company insiders.
+Insiders have sold 254,906 shares of company stock valued at $37,709,347 over the last 90 days.
+Corporate insiders own 0.61% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Phoenix Wealth Advisors purchased a new stake in shares of Digital Realty Trust during the 1st quarter valued at $26,000.
-HBC Financial Services PLLC purchased a new stake in shares of Digital Realty Trust during the 4th quarter valued at $27,000.
-Toth Financial Advisory Corp purchased a new stake in shares of Digital Realty Trust during the 4th quarter valued at $28,000.
-Salem Investment Counselors Inc. purchased a new stake in shares of Digital Realty Trust during the 4th quarter valued at $28,000.
-Finally, CENTRAL TRUST Co purchased a new stake in shares of Digital Realty Trust during the 1st quarter valued at $28,000.
-Hedge funds and other institutional investors own 96.10% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in DLR.
+Sei Investments Co. increased its holdings in Digital Realty Trust by 50.1% in the 3rd quarter.
+Sei Investments Co. now owns 334,876 shares of the real estate investment trust’s stock worth $49,146,000 after buying an additional 111,824 shares in the last quarter.
+Mercer Global Advisors Inc. ADV increased its holdings in Digital Realty Trust by 14.1% in the 3rd quarter.
+Mercer Global Advisors Inc. ADV now owns 2,596 shares of the real estate investment trust’s stock worth $381,000 after buying an additional 321 shares in the last quarter.
+Louisiana State Employees Retirement System increased its holdings in Digital Realty Trust by 27.0% in the 4th quarter.
+Louisiana State Employees Retirement System now owns 17,400 shares of the real estate investment trust’s stock worth $2,427,000 after buying an additional 3,700 shares in the last quarter.
+Huntington National Bank increased its holdings in Digital Realty Trust by 3.2% in the 4th quarter.
+Huntington National Bank now owns 100,332 shares of the real estate investment trust’s stock worth $13,997,000 after buying an additional 3,137 shares in the last quarter.
+Finally, Stolper Co grew its stake in shares of Digital Realty Trust by 1.8% during the 4th quarter.
+Stolper Co now owns 11,104 shares of the real estate investment trust’s stock valued at $1,549,000 after purchasing an additional 195 shares during the period.
+Institutional investors own 96.10% of the company’s stock.

 Digital Realty Trust, Inc operates as a real estate investment trust, which engages in the provision of data center, colocation and interconnection solutions.
 It serves the following industries: artificial intelligence (AI), networks, cloud, digital media, mobile, financial services, healthcare, and gaming.